styvane/payeng/README.md

 Requirements
 ------------
 The only requirement for this is Rust.

-Additional you can install [bunyan-rs](https://crates.io/crates/bunyan) to better visualize the logs.

 By default, the logs go into the standard error.

 Supported Rust Versions